Canine Behavior - PSY275 (Sec. 1)

 G. CONTACT INFORMATION

 My office is located in Science B-341.
-I will have office hours 12:15-1:45 p.m. on Tuesdays, 3:00-3:30 p.m. on Wednesdays, and 12:15-1:15 p.m. on Thursdays (or you can arrange to see me by appointment at some other mutually convenient time).
+I will have office hours Tuesdays & Thursdays from 12:15-1:15 p.m., and Wednesdays from 3-4:00 p.m. (or you can arrange to see me by appointment at some other mutually convenient time).
 Note that my office hours do NOT require an appointment.
 If my door is closed, please knock.
 You can see a visual of my schedule here.
-You can reach me at 346-3961 (and please leave a message if I am not available) or through electronic mail at firstname.lastname@example.org.
-You can also send me email using a web form.
+You can reach me at 346-3961 (and please leave a message if I am not available) or through electronic mail at email@example.com.
 Do not hesitate to contact me if you have any questions.

-- When sending me an email, please following the guidelines below.
-Doing so will ensure a more timely and relevant response from me.
-I usually reply within 1-2 business days.
+When sending me an email, please following the directions below carefully.
+It will ensure a more timely and relevant response from me.
+I typically reply within 1-2 business days.

 - Use the “Subject:” line.
 It should summarize the point of the email in a couple of words.

 - Tell me which class is involved.
-I typically teach several.
+I typically teach 3 classes & have about 100-250 students each semester.

 - Write professionally.
 In other words, use whole words and sentences, unlike texting where you might use the minimal amount of letters you can get away with.
 A worthy website regarding this issue is Netiquette by C. Pirillo.